 - CAS Volunteer Recognition Program – this program publicly acknowledges the work of volunteers in all of our schools.

-- Exemplary Educator Awards – outstanding personnel from each level are recognized as the elementary, middle and high school Exemplary Educators.
+- Exemplary Educator Awards – outstanding teachers from each level are recognized as the Elementary, Middle and High School Exemplary Educators.

 - Exemplary Programs – outstanding elementary instructional and school improvement programs are selected, celebrated and shared each year.

 - Exemplary School Climate Practices – this program provides recognition for middle and elementary schools emphasizing the fact that positive climate factors are embedded in almost all aspects of school life in successful schools.

 - Exemplary Teaming Practices – this program provides recognition for middle schools demonstrating that the interdisciplinary team of teachers with a common group of students is a signature component of high-performing schools.

 - Governor’s Scholars Award Luncheon – academically talented juniors who rank in the top 5% of their class are nominated to represent their high school at the luncheon.
 Selected scholars are chosen on the basis of a required essay and other factors such as SAT/PSAT scores and grade point average.

 - Principal and Assistant Principal of the Year Awards – outstanding elementary, middle, and high school principals and assistant principals are selected and celebrated each year.

 - William Cieslukowski Outstanding First Year Principal Awards – first-year principals whose instructional practices and/or managerial skills have had a positive impact upon their school